 Pavement:

-No pavement shall be removed to install sleeves without approval of the Project Representative.
+No pavement shall be removed to install sleeves without approval of the Campus Arborist.

 If Contractor determines that pavement must be removed, the pavement shall include the entire flag of concrete paving or 24 inches on each side of the trench for bituminous paved areas.